 You know what really makes me sick?
 This number:

-Six hundred and twenty six hours from playing Team Fortress 2.
+Six hundred and twenty seven hours from playing Team Fortress 2.
 Granted, this was a game I played for years starting in college but still, this is what?
 A combined total of 1000 hours playing games.

 Time to get a life.

 Looking at these numbers I knew I had a problem and it’s what helped me quit playing games forever.
 You need to know yourself.
 If you know you’re someone who can’t do something in moderation, you need to quit it all together.

 Like how an alcoholic just needs to stop.
 Most of us can casually have a drink and it’s not a big deal.
 I know I can have a beer with dinner or even go out with friends and limit myself to a pint or two max.